Hacking-Lab/hl-livecd/Readme.md

 # Hacking-Lab LiveCD
-The Hacking-Lab LiveCD is based on the official (latest) Kali Linux.
+The Hacking-Lab LiveCD is based on Kali Linux.
 It comes with a pre-configured XFCE desktop and some usefull additional Hacking-Lab extensions.

 ## Installation
 Please follow the livecd installation instructions in ENGLISH, GERMAN or FRENCH langugage.